allmaps/allmaps/apps/cli/README.md

 #### Transform coordinates

-Transforms coordinates from input files 'toGeo' or 'toResource' using a Projected GCP Transformer and its transformation built from the GCPs, transformation type and internal projection specified in a Georeference Annotation (or parameters).
+Transforms coordinates from input files from geospatial coordinates to resource coordinates with the `toGeo()` function of a Projected GCP Transformer and vice versa with the `toResource()` function.
+The used transformer is built from the GCPs, transformation type and internal projection specified in a Georeference Annotation (or parameters).

 Input files with coordinates are expected to contain one coordinate on each line, formatted as pairs of coordinates in decimal form separated by spaces: